Automatic enrolment is a continuous responsibility – your duties do not end after your duties start date.

 Once you have set up a pension scheme and put your eligible staff into it, your legal duties don’t end there.
 You must continue to make the payments that are due into the scheme every time you run payroll.
 We monitor the contributions that are paid into workplace pensions and can tell if payments that are due are not being made into your staff’s automatic enrolment scheme.
 We will take action if you fail to comply with your ongoing legal duties, and you may need to backdate any missed payments.

-From 6 April 2019, by law the minimum amount you pay into your staff’s pension will go up.
+From 6 April 2019, by law the minimum amount you pay into your staff’s pension increased.
 You must pay a minimum of 3% of a portion of your staff’s earnings* into their pension, and the total combined payments made by you and your staff must be no less than 8%.
 Find out more about contribution increases.

 Every three years you’ll need to put staff back into your pension scheme if they have left it, and if they meet the criteria to be put into a pension scheme.
 This is known as re-enrolment.
 We will write to you in advance of your re-enrolment date to explain more.